git/git.github.io/rev_news/drafts/edition-101.md

   (previously Plastic SCM).
-    + Locks in DVCS were [also supported](https://ericsink.com/vcbe/html/veracity_locks.html) in SourceGear's [Veracity SCM](http://veracity-scm.com/) (no longer developed, last version from 2013).
+    + Locks in DVCS were [also supported](https://ericsink.com/vcbe/html/veracity_locks.html) in SourceGear's [Veracity SCM](http://veracity-scm.com/) (which is no longer developed, it's last version was from 2013).
     + See also [Git for games: current problems and solutions](https://www.youtube.com/watch?v=K3zOhU3NdWA&list=PL0lo9MOBetEFqBue4vNcTEnkBjgIQU1Q3&index=7) video from Git Merge 2019.